Askajamuk II

 Askajamuk II (died 8th-century) was the ruler of the Afrighid dynasty of Khwarezm from 712 to an unknown date.
 He was the relative and successor of Khusrau.

-He was the son of king Azkajwar II, who is probably identical with the Afrighid ruler Jigan or Chigan, who became a vassal of the Abbasids in 712.
-During the same year, an anti-Abbasid rebellion broke out in Khwarazm, which resulted in the death of Azkajwar II.
+He was the son of king Azkajwar II, who is probably identical with the Afrighid ruler Jigan or Chigan, who became a vassal of the Umayyads in 712.
+During the same year, an anti-Umayyads rebellion broke out in Khwarazm, which resulted in the death of Azkajwar II.
 Another Afrighid prince named Khusrau was shortly after put on the throne.
-However, the Abbasids then invaded Khwarazm and overthrew the latter and made Askajamuk II the new ruler of the kingdom.
+However, the Umayyads then invaded Khwarazm and overthrew the latter and made Askajamuk II the new ruler of the kingdom.
 Askajamuk II was later succeeded by his son Sawashfan.